flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

     ```sh
     ./Flameshot-*.x86_64.AppImage gui
     ```
 7. You may also add a symlink to the AppImage executable in your PATH.
-This way you can just run `flameshot` in your terminal and will automatically run the AppImage.
+This way you can just run `flameshot` in your terminal and it will automatically run the AppImage.
 For example:

 ```sh
 ln --symbolic ~/Applications/Flameshot/Flameshot-11.0.0.x86_64.AppImage ~/.local/bin/flameshot